wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Null variant

 A null variant is a special case of a wheel variant.
-It has no properties, and its variant label is always `00000000`.
-It is distinct from non-variants, as it still requires the package manager to explicitly support variants, and therefore it can be used to provide distinct fallbacks for package managers predating variant support and for systems where none of the other variants is supported.
+It has no properties, and therefore it is always considered supported, but less preferable than any other variant.
+Its variant label is always `00000000`.
+However, it is distinct from non-variants, as it still requires the package manager to explicitly support variants, and therefore it can be used to provide distinct wheels to use when no other variant is supported but variant support is available, and when the package manager does not support variants at all or the support is explicitly disabled.

 ### Provider Plugins